You cannot copy content of this website, your IP is being recorded

 Can you go to urgent care for burns treatment?

-Burn injuries can be treated at a variety of medical centers, however, the best option will depend on the severity of your burn.
+Burn injuries can be treated at a variety of clinics, however, the best option will depend on the severity of your burn.
 In the case of a severe burn, such as a third-degree burn, an emergency room or hospital is best prepared to treat it.
 Additionally, if a burn encloses a large amount of the body it is best to seek immediate medical care at an emergency room or hospital.
-Second-degree burns are best left in urgent care centers as they are not considered life-threatening, but can have complications if not cared for properly.
+Second-degree burns are best left in urgent care clinics as they are not considered life-threatening, but can have complications if not cared for properly.
 First-degree burns do not need to see professional medical care and will heal fairly quickly on their own.

-We at Priority Urgent Care look forward to seeing you in our clinic soon!
+We at Priority Urgent Care look forward to seeing you in our clinics soon!
 We are open from Monday through Friday 8:00 am to 7:45 pm and from Saturday through Sunday 09:00 am – 4:45 pm.
 We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!

-Locations - Priority Urgent Care Near Me in Connecticut
+Locations - Priority Urgent Care

 Ellington, CT